FREE PICK UP AND DROP OFF AT HOME, SCHOOL AND WORK IN MOST OF DOUGLAS COUNTY AND PARTS OF ARAPAHOE COUNTY!

 *Parents say this added convenience of pick up and drop off eases scheduling complexities*

 Each behind the wheel session has specific learning objectives that challenge the student to develop specific driving behaviors into a habit.
 Each session is progressive in design by adding in complexities such as different road conditions and busier roadways.
 Our instructors assess the students driving ability and then make proper adjustments where needed so that the student is always training to refine skill level.
 The skills taught on the previous behind the wheel session are evaluated for proficiency and re-taught if needed.
 Our instructors go through a rigorous training program to learn and be able to adequately teach each driving skills.

 Highlighted skills taught include:

 The course is done in three sessions, two hours each.
 We believe that student's driving habits are paramount to safety.
 It is important for teens to develop driving habits consistent with the skills we teach.
 The 2-hour sessions are enough to introduce these skills.
 Their habits are developed when driving with parents.
-To facilitate this, 28 days is required between each session for habit development.
-We equip parents with detailed documents describing the taught skills so these skills can be enforced and encouraged to build the safest, most defensive, independent driver possible.
+We try to faciliate habit developement by asking that there be practice time between each drive.
+We also equip parents with detailed documents describing the taught skills so these skills can be enforced and encouraged to build the safest, most defensive, independent driver possible.